Skip to content

 Shared instructions streamline the AI code generation process by providing general guidelines and frameworks that apply across multiple test cases.
 These instructions ensure consistency and standardization in the AI-generated code.

 Shared instructions are defined in the file %WORKDIR%/Shared/AIPrompt.txt.
-Anything from this file gets appended to each AI request.
+The contents of this file are appended to each AI request.

-For example, when we do a test for Calculator, we always want to press the Clear or C button before doing any subsequent calculation.
+For example, when we test the Calculator, we always want to press the Clear or C button before performing any subsequent calculation.

 Example Prompt

-Once it is defined, we need to re-generate code.
-And we may see that each test now begins with the same instruction:
+Once this is defined, we need to regenerate the code.
+We can then see that each test begins with the same instruction:

 SeS(O("CalcButtons/Clear")).DoClick()

-In this example, we may see that it is clever enough to do clear only before the calculation starts, and not before we need to check the result:
+In this example, we can see that the AI is clever enough to insert the clear command only before a new calculation starts, not before checking the result:

 Clear